Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 See the [Subkey documentation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) or enter `subkey --help` for more usage examples.

-### Using AXIACoin-JS UI
+### Using AXIA-JS UI

-1. Open up the [AXIACoin-JS UI](https://axiasolar.js.org/apps) and navigate to the top left corner of the navigation.
+1. Open up the [AXIA-JS UI](https://AXIA.js.org/apps) and navigate to the top left corner of the navigation.
 This will open up a panel of network options to select from.
-Select on "AXIALunar", either from AXIA or AXIACoin Foundation, then "Switch".
+Select on "AXIALunar", either from AXIA or AXIA Foundation, then "Switch".

-2. Navigate to the [AXIACoin-JS UI Accounts Tab](https://axiasolar.js.org/apps/#/accounts) and click on the "Add account" button.
+2. Navigate to the [AXIA-JS UI Accounts Tab](https://AXIA.js.org/apps/#/accounts) and click on the "Add account" button.

 ![axialunar add account](../../assets/axialunar/axialunar_add_account.png)